Ofrogue/pyspark101/0_installation/README.md

 In VScode go to View->Command Palette, search for python interpreter, choose a path to the conda environment /home/{user}/miniconda3/envs/spark-env/bin/python

 To test installation
-Open embedded terminal in VScode (Cmd j or drag from the bottom) and run
+Open embedded terminal in VScode (Cmd+j or drag from the bottom) and run
 ```sh
 conda activate spark-env
 pyspark